awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

 You can use the update\-pipeline command to edit a pipeline\.

 **Important**
-While you can edit pipelines that include partner actions using the AWS CLI, you must not manually edit the JSON of a partner action itself\.
-If you do so, the partner action will likely fail after you update the pipeline\.
+Although you can use the AWS CLI to edit pipelines that include partner actions, you must not manually edit the JSON of a partner action\.
+If you do so, the partner action fails after you update the pipeline\.

 **To edit a pipeline in the AWS CLI**